-Grade level:11, 12 Credits: 1 Elective Credit Career Pathways: Health and Natural Resource Sciences and Human and Family Services
+Credits: 1 Humanities or Elective Credit

+Career Pathways: Health and Natural Resource Sciences

 Psychology is the study of human behavior.
 Psychologists attempt to explain why people behave, feel and think as they do.
 This course would be valuable to anyone who plans to enter a "people" related field in the future.
 The course content will include: life stages, workings of the mind and body, learning processes, personality disorders and social interaction.